15 Games That Will Keep Your Brain Sharp

 Though the brain is one of the most important organs in your body, it’s also one of the first to start deteriorating as you begin to age.
 But that doesn’t mean there’s nothing you can do to stay sharp.
 Actually, reducing cognitive decline doesn’t require all that much work or effort on your part; it’s so easy, in fact, that you can start your training right now with a few fun brain games.

-According to one study published in the journal Alzheimer’s & Dementia: Translational Research & Clinical Interventions, simple brain training can reduce a person’s risk of dementia by as much as 29 percent.
+According to a 2017 study published in the journal Alzheimer’s & Dementia: Translational Research & Clinical Interventions, simple brain training can reduce a person’s risk of dementia by as much as 29 percent.
 So, in order to help you outsmart the aging process, we’ve rounded up some brain games that will challenge, entertain, and educate you.
-And if you’re looking for more ways to stay with it, then check out 13 Tips for a Sharper Brain.

 (Hint: Think about using more than your sight when answering this brain teaser!)